UBC-SBME/Coding-Bootcamp/LESSON2/1. Tool Installation/README.md

-# WELCOME TO LESSON 2!

-This lesson is where we will set up the tools required both for this course and CPEN 221.
-Let's get right into it!

 ## INSTALLING JAVA

 We need Java in order to compile and write our code for this course, so let's install it!